linus-berg/APC/example/init-mongodb.md

             "placeholder": "DUMMY-GROUP"
         }
     },
-    "DirectCollect": false,         // Direct collection bypasses routers and does not attempt processing.
+    "direct_collect": false,         // Direct collection bypasses routers and does not attempt processing.
-    "Description": "<b>Test</b>"    // This field is editable in the APC.GUI and supports HTML.
+    "description": "<b>Test</b>"    // This field is editable in the APC.GUI and supports HTML.
 }
 ```